Causal Testing: Finding Defects' Root Causes: Motivating Example

-fails to check for the \lt{0X} prefix.
-Now, armed with the cause of the defect, Amaya turns to the internet to find out the hexadecimal specification and learns that the test is right, \lt{0X} and \lt{0x} are both valid prefixes for hexadecimal numbers.
+But then, Amaya remembers a friend telling her about Holmes, a Causal Testing Eclipse plug-in that helps developers debug.
+Holmes tells her that the code fails on the input \lt{0Xfade}, but passes on input \lt{0xfade}.
+The key difference is the lower case \lt{x}.
+Also, according to the execution trace provided by Holmes, these inputs differ in the execution of line~458 (see \circled{4} in Figure~\ref{fig:code}).
+The \lt{if} statement fails to check for the \lt{0X} prefix.
+Now, armed with the cause of the defect, Amaya turns to the Internet to find out the hexadecimal specification and learns that the test is right, \lt{0X} and \lt{0x} are both valid prefixes for hexadecimal numbers.
 She augments the \lt{if} statement and the bug is resolved!

-Impressed by the help she got from Holmes, she contacts her friend who had recommended it to learn more about how it works.
-Her friend tells her that Holmes implements Causal Testing.
-Holmes takes the failing test case (or test cases), identifies the inputs, and perturbs the inputs to generate a large number of other possible inputs.
+Holmes implements Causal Testing, a new technique for helping understand root causes of behavior.
+Holmes takes a failing test case (or test cases) and perturbs its inputs to generate a pool of possible inputs.
 For example, Holmes may perturb \lt{0Xfade} to \lt{0XFADE}, \lt{0xfade}, \lt{edafX}, \lt{0Xfad}, \lt{Xfade}, \lt{fade}, and many more.
-It then runs all these tests to find those that pass, and, next, selects from the passing test cases a small number whose inputs are the most similar to the original, failing test cases.
-It then reports those most-similar passing test cases to help the developer understand the key input difference that makes the test pass.
+Holmes then executes all these inputs to find those that pass the original test's oracle, and, next, selects from the passing test cases a small number such that either their inputs or their execution traces are the most similar to the original, failing test case.
+Those most-similar passing test cases help the developer understand the key input difference that makes the test pass.
 Sometimes, Holmes may find other failing test cases whose inputs are even more similar to the passing ones than the original input, and it would report those too.
 The idea is to show the smallest difference that causes the behavior to change.
-In this case, Holmes finds the \lt{0xfade} input is the closest that results in a passing test: